 10. New Years Party and the EMP Museum

-One of the largest parties in Seattle on New Years Eve is thrown at the EMP Museum, with access to all of it’s pop culture exhibits, music, architecture and technology on December 31 Celebrated with over 3,000 people, there are several stages with live bands and DJ’s, stand up comedy with different comedians performing all night, a free pre-party for singles to meet friends to spend the evening with.
+One of the largest parties in Seattle on New Years Eve is thrown at the MoPop Museum, with access to all of it’s pop culture exhibits, music, architecture and technology on December 31.
+Celebrated with over 3,000 people, there are several stages with live bands and DJ’s, stand up comedy with different comedians performing all night, a free pre-party for singles to meet friends to spend the evening with.
 The museum boasts of twenty-five bars, VIP tickets available to exclusive party areas, the largest LED screen in the world and a firework show underneath the space needle!